HexmosTech/Lama2/README.md

 ### Find examples in `sample_http` folder

-Please explore `sample_http` folder to see some samples, and get a feel for how things are defined within `.http` files.
+Please explore `sample_http` folder to see some samples, and get a feel for how things are defined within `.l2` files.

 ## Development